nelix/redux-favicon/README.md

 #### Also available: UMD

 UMD builds are also available, for single-file usage or quick hacking in a JSbin.
 Simply add `dist/redux-favicon.js` or `dist/redux-favicon.min.js` to your file in a `<script>` tag.
-The middleware will be available under `ReduxSounds`.
+The middleware will be available under `ReduxFavicon`.

 ## Setup